ibnu009/RollingGloryLintConvention/README.md

 class ProductModel {}
 ~~~
 #### 2. Correct model file name
-Request class always end with "Request", and must use *PascalCase*.
+The file name for models must end with _model.dart
 ~~~dart
 //DO
 class GiftRequest{}